Gavin Newsom: Personal life

 Newsom was baptized and raised in his father's Catholic faith.
 In 2008, he described himself as an "Irish Catholic rebel ... in some respects, but one that still has tremendous admiration for the Church and very strong faith"; when asked about the state of the Catholic Church, Newsom said it was in crisis.
 He said he stays with the Church because of his "strong connection to a greater purpose, and to sort of a higher being".
 Newsom identifies as a practicing Catholic, saying in 2008 that he has a "strong sense of faith that is perennial, day in and day out".
 He has personal ties to the Jewish community.
 As a child, Newsom attended Hanukkah celebrations with Jewish extended family, went to a JCC preschool in San Francisco, and spent time at the Jewish summer camp Camp Tawonga.
 He credits the Jewish values he absorbed—especially tikkun olam—for shaping his identity and worldview and helping him succeed in business and politics.
 Newsom told his son that they are partly Jewish and have Jewish cousins in the Newsom family when one of his friends expressed antisemitic views.
 In 2019, he took steps to combat antisemitism by allocating $15 million for synagogue security, $6 million for the Holocaust Museum LA, and $23.5 million for Jewish summer camps affected by wildfires.

+In May 2002, Newsom was at his mother's side as she died by physician-assisted suicide.
+She had been suffering from breast cancer and made the choice to die.
+Assisted suicide was not legal in California at that time.

+After completing his service as mayor of San Francisco in 2011, Newsom and his family moved to a house they bought in Kentfield in Marin County in 2012.
+After his election as governor, Newsom and his family moved into the California Governor's Mansion in Downtown Sacramento and thereafter settled in Fair Oaks.
+In May 2019, The Sacramento Bee reported that Newsom's $3.7 million purchase of a 12,000 sqft in Fair Oaks was the most expensive private residence sold in the Sacramento region since the year began.
+In August 2021, Newsom sold the Marin County home for $5.9 million in an off-market transaction.
+He had originally put the property up for sale in early 2019 for $5.895 million, but removed the property from the market after a price reduction to $5.695 million.

+In February 2026, Newsom released Young Man in a Hurry: A Memoir of Discovery, a book about his family and early life.